Inflectra/rapise-documentation/docs/Guide/vstest_rl.md

 1. Automatically download and install the **RapiseLauncher**.
 2. Downloads test files from the SpiraTeam.
 3. Execute the test set.
-4. Publishe execution results, videos and logs back to SpiraTeam, so they are attached to the test run.
+4. Publish execution results, videos and logs back to SpiraTeam, so they are attached to the test run.

 The whole configuration process contains the following steps:
 1. Add Rapise extension to the organization using Visual Studio Marketplace.